DataS-DHSC/dhsc_rap_workshop/bookdown-example/_book/02-plots-summary-exercise.md

 # Exercise

-In this section, you'll test your R skills by completing an exercise on the subjects covered on the previous page.
+In this section, you'll perform your own analyis on a new dataset, which can be taken forward to use in your RAP project.

 Please complete the following tasks:

-1. Download and clean the ONS data for Education job adverts in 2022.
+1. Download and clean the ONS data for Information and communication activities annual GDP growth rate in England.

-2. Plot a time series chart for vacancies, using DHSC colours.
+2. Plot a time series chart for annual growth rate, using DHSC colours.

-3. Establish which weeks had the lowest and highest index values respectively for teaching job adverts.
+3. Establish which years had the lowest and highest GDP growth rate values respectively in this dataset.

-4. Calculate the median and mean index values for Education job adverts in 2022.
+4. Calculate the mean GDP growth rate value in this dataset.